 It’s the time of year when we’re all making plans, goals, and resolutions for the new year!
 Before you start writing out your next year's goals and subsequent marketing plan for your business, however, you should pause to reflect on the past year.
 After all, how can you know where to go next if you don’t know where you are right now?

 With a marketing lookback, there are some key general areas that you should evaluate.
 This article covers some of the metrics you should review and questions you should ask yourself.

-What were your sales like in 2021?
+What were your sales like in this year?
 Here are a few comparisons you should make:

-Same month or quarter as compared to 2020
+Same month or quarter as compared to last year and previous years

 As with all metrics, it’s important to take a look at the trends throughout the year and not just the final number.
 Was there anything unexpected or out of the ordinary?
 The COVID pandemic has had a profound impact on consumer and business behaviors.
 Traditional seasonal trends for business were upended with the latest in case rates and vaccines.
 How was your business affected by this?

 Once you’ve reviewed sales based on specific timeframes, ask an important question: what influenced these numbers?
 Can you pinpoint anything you did or that happened to impact your revenue?
 Was it a certain marketing campaign, or maybe a lack thereof?
 Were you more consistent with your social media or networking during a season that led to more leads in the following months?
 Make some general notes about the correlations you find, but don’t get too far into the nitty-gritty just yet.

 New Client Sources

 Do you know how most of your clients found you in the first place?
 If you’re in the service industry, it’s likely that you actually speak with the majority of your clients.
 Hopefully, you’re in the habit of asking them how they heard about you.
 When you do ask that question, how do you track the answers?
 If you didn’t log this valuable information over the course of the year, do your best to match each new client to an original source now.